zmnmxlntr/hg/README.md

 ![](http://i.imgur.com/Q50rvOo.gif)

-Not visible in the demo gif is the new "Deselect All" button, which you'll probably want to use if you begin your reaping in the middle of a large thread.
+There are a few additions to the script that aren't visible in the demo gif.
+I'm sure you can figure out what they do.
+If you can't, contact me.

 # Contact
 Please contact me for any bugs, questions, or suggestions.